thosgood/this-weeks-finds/markdown/101-151/week112.md

 That's roughly the definition of an "outer marginally trapped surface".
-A more mathematical but still rough definition is: "an outer marginally trapped surface is the boundary S of some region of space such that the expansion of the outgoing family of null geodesics normal to S is everywhere less than or equal to zero."
+A more mathematical but still rough definition is: "an outer marginally trapped surface is the boundary $S$ of some region of space such that the expansion of the outgoing family of null geodesics normal to $S$ is everywhere less than or equal to zero."

-We require that our space have some sphere S in it which is an outer marginally trapped surface.
+We require that our space have some sphere $S$ in it which is an outer marginally trapped surface.
 We also require other boundary conditions to hold on this surface.
 I won't explain them in detail.
-Instead, I'll say two important extra features they have: they say the black hole is nonrotating, and they disallow gravitational waves falling into S. The first condition here is a simplifying assumption: we are only studying black holes of zero angular momentum in this paper!
+Instead, I'll say two important extra features they have: they say the black hole is nonrotating, and they disallow gravitational waves falling into $S$.
+The first condition here is a simplifying assumption: we are only studying black holes of zero angular momentum in this paper!
 The second condition is only meant to hold for the time during which we are studying the